 Which one you choose will very much depend on how old, heavy and strong your child is.

 I loved having a foldable scooter for my eldest son when he was little.
 It was so easy to put on top of a buggy when he had enough scooting and just carry along.
 It’s also easy to store and transport in a car.

 The 3style scooter is foldable.
 This makes it heavier, so it’s personal preference as to what is more important and how you will be using the scooter.

 The mini micro scooters aren't foldable.
 A folding mechanism adds weight to the scooter.
 In their quest to make the scooter as lightweight as possible, they have not added the ability to fold it.
 However, the handle can be removed from the base if you want to take it on holiday or store it compactly.

-Both the mini micros are very much designed for the 3 to 5 age group (or 18 months to 5 if you buy the version with the tbar).
+The mini micro classic is designed for the 3 to 5 age group and the mini micro deluxe for the 2 to 5 year old age group.
 I got my youngest son’s mini micro classic when he was 2 ½ and it’s still going strong and we are now heading towards his 5th birthday.
 It’s perfect for the 3 to 5 age group due to it’s lightweight design and other features.